ues-io/uesio/README.md

 **Uesio apps** such as the **uesio crm** are applications which can be plugged into the uesio system.
 These uesio apps are located in the `uesioapps` directory which is located under the `libs` folder.

-For plugging such an application into uesio, you have to deploy it, obviously after having built it.
+For plugging such an application into uesio, you have to deploy it, **obviously after having built it**.
 This deployment process is done by the `cli`.

 ```
-cd ./libs/uesioapps/crm && ../../../apps/cli/bin/run deploy
+cd ./libs/uesioapps/crm && uesio deploy

 // or
 npm run nx -- deploy uesioapps-crm